Clinical Procedures

-During their clinical training fellows will develop and demonstrate competence in the performance of the following cardiovascular procedures as required by the ACGME:
+During their clinical training fellows will develop and demonstrate competence in the performance of many cardiovascular procedures as required by the ACGME.

 • Direct current cardioversion (perform a minimum 10)